codefellows-seattle-javascript-401d18/27-combining-reducers/README.md

 * create a reducer that will combine your `categories` reducer and `expenses` reducer

 ###### expenses reducer
-* create a category reducer in your your reducer directory
+* create a expense reducer in your your reducer directory
 * this reducer should support the following interactions
+  * `CATEGORY_CREATE` - create a category array to store expense objects
+  * `CATEGORY_DELETE` - delete the whole category key/value pair from the expense object
   * `EXPENSE_CREATE` - store an expense
   * `EXPENSE_UPDATE` - update an existing expense
   * `EXPENSE_DELETE` - delete an existing expense